-Armed police raid on Dunedin house
+Armed police descend on Dunedin house in raid

-Armed police were called to an address in the Forbury area in Dunedin this morning.
+An armed police raid in the Forbury area of Dunedin this morning was not related to an armed robbery attempt in the city yesterday.

-A police spokeswoman said the incident - in Richmond St - began about 7.10am.

-Armed police and officers with police dogs were seen outside the property shortly before 8am.
+A sizeable police contingent including armed officers and dogs was seen outside a Richmond St property shortly before 8am.

 READ MORE: